 Roadblocks to Closing the Feedback Loop

-There are many roadblocks to making these transformations a reality.
+There are many roadblocks to making technology in hospitals transformations a reality.
 Some of the largest:

 - Convincing Physicians to Learn New Workflows

-Though physicians tend to be supportive of new care models, countless hurdles need to be overcome—for example, the needs of individual patients, properly negotiated physician reimbursement models, and the (temporary) productivity loss in having to learn a new workflow.
+Though physicians tend to be supportive of new care models, countless hurdles need to be overcome—for example, the needs of individual patients, properly negotiated physician reimbursement models and the (temporary) productivity loss in having to learn a new workflow.
 Though it is in everyone’s best interest to move the healthcare industry away from acute settings and toward models focused around health promotion, disease prevention, and addressing social determinants of health, the current system in which physicians work, with the workload these providers carry, provides a daunting setting.
 After all, physicians cannot solve poverty.
-However, with the proper hospital transformation setup, physicians and patients can become part of a program that helps address those societal issues.
+However, with the proper technology in hospitals, physicians and patients can become part of a program that helps address those societal issues.

 - Adequate Funding and Targeted Incentives